- Always read the alert from top to bottom.

 - Examples of companies that use Stripe Inc:

 Insurance Phone Finder

 - This company will perform a verification check on behalf of a business, such as a financial institution, which will use a phone number to verify your identity.

-- This may be done as a fraud prevention measure when you contact a business, logs into or makes changes to their personal information on their account, adds an authorized user, or resets a password.
+- This may be done as a fraud prevention measure when you contact a business, log into or make changes to personal information on your account, add an authorized user, or reset a password.

-- Receiving this type of alert is not an indication of fraud.
+- Receiving this type of alert is not necessarily an indication of fraud.